Ohio River & Lake Workers at Risk of Serious Injury

 Working conditions on large transport vessels and on docks and piers can be particularly dangerous, and each year on Lake Erie and the Ohio River many serious injuries occur.
 Injuries may result from defective machinery, large equipment malfunction, poor management, a negligent crew, or an unsafe work environment.

-If an injury does occur, workers on Ohio’s waterways are often eligible for federal protection and benefits under the Jones Act or Longshore and Harbor Workers’ Compensation Act.
 However, when claims for compensation are denied under these systems, an injured employee may look for rightful compensation elsewhere.
 There may be several ways to pay for medical expenses and lost wages, and an experienced labor attorney may be able to investigate an accident and determine the best course of legal action.

 Litigating personal injury claims against a negligent employer can be essential in recovering large gaps in income and expenses, and the Lyon Firm may be able to assist you.